samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/customizing-design-tokens/README.md

-# Learn how to Shadow Design Tokens
+# Learn how to Customize Design Tokens

 In this lesson we will learn how to shadow the design elements, these are the base elements for customizing a website, in it we will define colors, fonts, typography and the like.